valerie-777/UserAuthenticationTool/README.md

-A User Authentication Tool Based On Behavioral Biometrics.
+A User Authentication Tool Based On Behavioral Biometrics

 Behavioral biometrics has emerged as a promising solution to address the limitations of traditional authentication methods.
 By leveraging the unique behavior patterns exhibited by individuals, such as keystroke dynamics, behavioral biometrics offers a new dimension of authentication that enhances security and accuracy.
 This project presents a software that uses Keystroke dynamics to provide secure authentication, without compromising the user experience.
 The software captures user keystroke dynamics,specifically Records three features: Hold time – time between press and release of a key, Keydown-Keydown time – time between the pressing of consecutive keys.